Amber Portwood & Fiance Matt Baier Aren’t Fit To Parent, Claims Farrah Abraham

 “I want nothing to do with their criminal behavior or lying evil groups of people they associate with,” Abraham told Radar Online in response to the alleged invite.
 “I’m happy both the scam artists can be a happily married criminal couple.”

-Abraham’s boyfriend, Simon Saran, also weighed in on Amber Portwood reported decision to invite her to the wedding, adding, “I haven’t been to a circus in a while, it could be fun!”
+Abraham’s boyfriend, Simon Saran, also weighed in on Amber Portwood’s reported decision to invite her to the wedding, adding, “I haven’t been to a circus in a while, it could be fun!”

 A post shared by Amber Leann Portwood (@realamberlportwood1__) on